starlinglab/integrity-v2/docs/quickstart.md

 All commands will be appended with `./integrity-v2` at the beginning, for example `./integrity-v2 search cids`

+> Note - you may have to go into privacy and security settings (on mac) and allow this appication to be run on your computer

 ### Config File
 Alongside the binary, (wherever it's installed) you need to have a `config.toml` file, with at least the following.
 See the [example toml file](/example_config.toml) in this repo